 Ask for help.
 Working with a counselor is an ideal way for an autistic adult to develop productive workplace skills.
 Your weekly sessions are your personal safe space.
 You cannot overstate the importance of a skilled, unbiased guide.

 Need more individualized support to succeed in the workplace as an autistic adult?
-Contact Dr. Crystal I. Lee for a free 20 minute consultation to see how she can help.
+Send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.

 Click here for more information on autism treatment.